flashlin/Samples/torch-qa/fine-tune/data-user/dotnet.md

 Q: The "ResolvePackageAssets" task failed unexpectedly.
 ```
 Answer:
- Add at the same folder as your to solve this issue `.dockerignore`
+Modify `.dockerignore` file at the same folder as your dockerfile to solve this issue
 ```
 **/bin
 **/obj